 I often use a creative approach to the "Seven-Eyed" model of supervision for those wanting to explore the deeper synchronistic healing, and systemic healing patterns inherent in working with people.

-8. Therapists and facilitators who want to deeply process their own limiting psychological beliefs, and clear out painful emotions from the past, as well as explore how the current challenges in their personal life reflect their strengths and struggles as a helping professional.
+8. Therapists who want to deeply process their own limiting psychological beliefs, and clear out painful emotions from the past, as well as explore how the current challenges in their personal life reflect their strengths and struggles as a helping professional.